pulibrary/lux-design-system/README.md

 ### Linting
 We are using the eslint_plugin-prettier to lint our files.
 To adjust the lint format settings, please use the `.prettierrc` file.
 Code linting rules should be set in `eslintrc.js`.

+### Style Linting
+We are using stylelint and stylelint-config-standard-scss to lint scss files.
+To disable or customize any rules use the `.stylelintrc.json`.
+Run `npx stylelint "**/*.scss"` to lint the scss files.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).